w4af/w4af/doc/sphinx/install.rst

 Installation in Mac OSX
 -----------------------
 In order to start the process, you need XCode and MacPorts installed.
+TODO: Update to python 3.10

 .. code-block:: console